Rob-Mundy/mildew-detection-in-cherry-leaves/README.md

 ### Fixed Bugs

-- The depolyed app's Mildew Detector was producing the following error when attempting to predict on new images: **AttributeError: module 'PIL.Image' has no attribute 'ANTIALIAS'**.This ws resolved by specifying a different version of Pillow, **Pillow==9.5.0**, in the requirements.txt file as instructed in this [StackOverflow](https://stackoverflow.com/questions/76616042/attributeerror-module-pil-image-has-no-attribute-antialias) article.
+- The deployed app's Mildew Detector was producing the following error when attempting to make predictions with new images: **AttributeError: module 'PIL.Image' has no attribute 'ANTIALIAS'**.This was resolved by specifying a different version of Pillow, **Pillow==9.5.0**, in the requirements.txt file as instructed in this [StackOverflow](https://stackoverflow.com/questions/76616042/attributeerror-module-pil-image-has-no-attribute-antialias) article.

 ### Unfixed Bugs